-Visit one of the World's Few Purple Sand Beaches (Nearby Hotels)
+Visit One of the World's Few Purple Sand Beaches

-Big Sur hosts one of the most unique beaches on the planet, Pfeiffer State Beach.
+Big Sur hosts one of the most unique beaches on the planet: Pfeiffer State Beach.
 This is one spot you really shouldn’t miss.
-The rare purple sand beach has a gorgeous purple shad that’s derived from the manganese garnet deposits that are found in the surrounding rocks.
+The rare purple sand beach has a gorgeous purple shade that’s derived from the manganese garnet deposits that are found in the surrounding rocks.
 With the turquoise waves crashing against it, the contrast is absolutely magical.
-The best way to experience it is to simple kick back and enjoy the beautiful scenery, the views offshore are pretty spectacular too, with the waves crashing against numerous sea stacks.
+The best way to experience it is to simply kick back and enjoy the beautiful scenery.
+The views offshore are pretty spectacular too, with the waves crashing against numerous sea stacks.

 If you want to camp near Big Sur there are few better places than Kirk Creek Campground, with each site offering an amazing ocean view as it sits atop a bluff overlooking the Pacific.
-A short walk will bring you down to the beach which happens to be a popular spot for jade hunting.
+A short walk will bring you down to the beach, which happens to be a popular spot for jade hunting.
 Unzip your tent or open your camper door in the morning and marvel at the glistening expanse of the ocean.
-Campers not only enjoy the awe-inspiring views and access to the rocky beach known for jade discoveries, but the opportunity to hike the miles of e of trails that lead to soaring redwood trees, cascading falls, lush meadows and streams.
-Iay and offers the longest stretch of sandy beach along the Big Sur Coast.
+Campers not only enjoy the awe-inspiring views and access to the rocky beach known for jade discoveries, but also have the chance to hike miles of trails that lead to soaring redwood trees, cascading falls, lush meadows and streams.

-For a short but extremely sweet hike that doesn’t require a lot of effort, take the .64-mile trek to McWay Falls, the shortest trail in Big Sur.
+For a short but extremely sweet hike that doesn’t require a lot of effort, take the 0.64-mile McWay Waterfall Trail trek, the shortest trail in Big Sur.
 It may be short, but it brings huge rewards.
 The 80-foot-tall waterfall can be seen from the trail, plunging down to the beach below in Julia Pfeiffer Burns State Park.
-It may be one of California’s most renowned views, and flows all year round.
+It is one of the world’s most renowned waterfalls, and it flows all year round.

-You can really experience the feel of the Mediterranean region without having to spend hours and hours on a flight, simply by heading to Big Sur and California’s central coast.
+You can really experience the feel of the Mediterranean region without having to spend hours and hours on a flight simply by heading to Big Sur and California’s central coast.
 Along the way, you’ll get to view the Santa Lucia Mountains that rise alongside the dramatic coastline and its many idyllic beaches.
-One of the most jaw-droppingly beautiful destinations in the world, you might want to begin in San Francisco, driving south through Santa Cruz, Monterey and Carmel before reaching Big Sur and enjoying the myriad of things to do there.
+One of the most jaw-dropping, beautiful destinations in the world, you might want to begin in San Francisco, drive south through Santa Cruz, Monterey and Carmel, before reaching Big Sur and enjoying the variety of things to do.

 The Esalen Institute sits atop the dramatic coastal cliffs, offering one of the most breathtaking settings you can possibly imagine.
-Guests can join the soul-seeking meditation and mindfulness workshops in this historic lodge that’s housed legendary guests like actor Steve McQueen and singe Joan Baez, along with world-spiritual people like Deepak Chopra.
-A variety of meditation practices are available, from Buddhist to tantric to Buddhist, depending on the particular workshop.
+Guests can join the soul-seeking meditation and mindfulness workshops in this historic lodge that’s housed legendary guests like actor Steve McQueen and singer Joan Baez, along with world-spiritual people like Deepak Chopra.
+A variety of meditation practices are available, from Buddhist to tantra, depending on the particular workshop.
 There are over 500 workshops on all different subjects to choose from, including mindfulness, massage and martial arts.
 In between, kayak the Pacific or enjoy a tranquil hike through the forest.